-The period of significance for Columbia Cemetery is from 1870 to 1947.
-The period begins with use of the site for funerary and cemetery purposes and ends fifty years prior its listing in the NRHP.
+The period of significance for Columbia Cemetery is 1870 to 1947.
+The period begins with use of the site for funerary and cemetery purposes and ends fifty years prior to its listing in the NRHP.13

-Hudson, National Register of Historic Places Registration Form, Columbia Cemetery, 1997, Section 8, Page 6
+Hudson, "Columbia Cemetery," Section 8, Page 6.
+Hudson, "Columbia Cemetery," Section 8, Page 8.

-Hudson, National Register of Historic Places Registration Form, Columbia Cemetery, 1997, Section 8, Page 8
+13 Hudson, "Columbia Cemetery."